joshpsawyer/template-arcpy/README.md

-# Project Template Repository
+# ArcPy Project Template

 Uses the directory structure suggested in Wilson (2017).
-Fork and edit at will!
+Includes a scratch GDB, final GDB as well as a conda yml environment for python 2.7+ and 3.x.

 # Reference